kelechi-aims/automech/README.md

 - Car owners can search for mechanics based on location and services offered.
 - Mechanics can register, create profiles, and manage service requests.
 - Users can leave reviews and ratings for mechanics.
 - ...
-(Add more features as you implement them)
+(Add more features as we implement them)

 ## Technologies Used